ift-gftc/opentraceability/README.md

 This is an open-source library for handling traceability data in .NET using C#.

 ## Setup
-Before you can use the library you need to make sure to call the Setup method.
+Before you can use the library, you need to make sure to call the correct Setup method.
+The Setup method defines the event and master data profiles that are used to map from C# objects to EPCIS documents and vice versa.

+Because the setup method controls how objects are mapped, you must call Setup method associated with the library you are using.

-If you are just using the core library, you should call:
+To use the core library, call:

-`OpenTraceability.Setup.Initialize();`
+- `OpenTraceability.Setup.Initialize();`

-However, if you are using an extension library such as:
+To use an extension library such as the GDST extension library:
 - OpenTraceability.GDST

-Then you just need to call the setup method for that library such as:
+Call the setup method in the extension library you wish to use:
 - `OpenTraceability.GDST.Setup.Initialize();`

 And that will initialize everything you need.